awmanoj/chaos/README.md

 Sierpinski Triangle visualization using golang image library.

+### Playground

+You can play with this here: https://awmanoj.github.io/public/sierpinski.html

 ### Introduction

 `Sierpinski Triangle` were first described in 1915 by Waclaw Sierpinski, a polish mathematician.
 Sierpinski Gasket can be drawn using pencil and paper.
 Follow these steps: